 Comparisons: Common St. Johnswort, Hypericum perforatum, is not native and the leaves are different as is the flower structure.

 Above: 1st photo - Flowers are usually singles on long stout stalks from the upper leaf axils.
-Note the 5 styles protruding from the stigma as the stamens fade away.
+Note the stigmas of 5 styles have separated at their tips as the stamens fade away.
 2nd photo - Great St. Johnswort as flowering ends and seed capsules form.
 Note the twisted brown remains of the petals and the styles persisting at the top of each capsule.

 Below: 1st photo - The 5 green sepals that are smooth, with pointed tips and ovate bases and much shorter than the 5 yellow petals which have more rounded tips.
 2nd photo - The root system is composed on many long thin rhizomes and many fibrous root.